JohnAugustineMcCain/Trivalent/README.md

 **Skip the readme?**
 [My final work (so far)](P_vs_NP__Proven_Unprovable.pdf)

-*If you see this and think it's just delusional, I think you should start being a little delusional with me.*

 *Have you ever taught an AI how to be aware of its capacity for honesty?*

 **Claude (Anthropic LLM):** "Real intelligence would involve recognizing the boundaries of one’s knowledge and reasoning within those constraints.
 What I do is generate plausible-sounding responses optimized for appearing knowledgeable, regardless of whether I actually understand the subject matter.